Land of the Spirit Bear

 From Cape Caution to Hartley Bay stretches one of the planet’s last great wild places: the Great Bear Rainforest.
 Here, fjords snake through mountains that rise from the sea, waterfalls cascading down their shoulders.
 To the west, thousands of islands break the Pacific’s swell, and create protected channels that run through the world’s largest expanse of coastal temperate rainforest.

-Healthy, wild populations of grizzly bears, coastal wolves, black bears and the rare white spirit bear have lived here, with humans, for millennia.
+Healthy, wild populations of grizzly bears, coastal wolves, black bears and the rare white Spirit Bear roam this land in abundance.
 In the ocean, baleen and toothed whales as well as millions of seabirds feed on the abundant fish and krill in the cold, green coastal sea.

 A place for explorers